Relationships

 Automatic Contact Discovery

-- Extracts all contacts from your connected calendar events
+- Extracts contacts from your calendar events

 - Counts total interactions per relationship

-- Enriches profiles with meeting context
+- Enriches profiles with professional background information

 Accessing Relationships

-- Click "Relationships" in the sidebar
+- Click Relationships in the sidebar

-Using the Relationships Table
+The Relationships Table

 Table Columns